Michael Bagraim: Political career

 Bagraim stood as a Democratic Alliance parliamentary candidate from Western Cape in the 2014 national elections, and was subsequently elected to the National Assembly as the DA retained its position as the official opposition.
 Bagraim sworn in on 21 May 2014.
 On 5 June 2014, the DA parliamentary leader, Mmusi Maimane, appointed Bagraim as Shadow Deputy Minister of Labour, deputising for Ian Ollis.
 Later that month, he became a member of the Portfolio Committee on Labour.

 On 1 June 2017, he was appointed Shadow Minister of Labour, replacing Ollis.
 Bagraim was re-elected to parliament in the 8 May 2019 general election.
 Soon after, he was appointed by Maimane to be Shadow Deputy Minister of Labour and Employment.
 Maimane resigned as DA leader in October 2019 and John Steenhuisen was elected to succeed him as interim leader.
 He temporarily retained Maimane's shadow cabinet.

 Bagraim said in May 2020 that South Africa's labour legislation needs re-engineering, because the labour laws have "done nothing to enhance job creation".
 He argued in an opinion piece in September 2020 that the Unemployed Insurance Fund had failed the South African workforce during the COVID-19 pandemic.

 After Steenhuisen was elected DA leader for a full term in November 2020, he announced his shadow cabinet in December 2020.
 Bagraim remained as Shadow Deputy Minister of Labour and Employment.

 In the 2020 Register of Members’ Interests, Bagraim disclosed that he was a director of a labour law consulting firm.

+Bagraim was re-elected to Parliament in the 2024 general election.